taekyung-leee/Data-Analysis-jupyter-notebook/README.md

   - This folder contains various NLP practice using spaCy function in Python.
   - NLP folder
     : 'garden.py' tokenises and performs NER(Named Entity Recognition) for each garden path sentence.
-    : also explains what each entity.
+    : also explains what each entity./
     : 'watch_next.py' recommends which movie to watch next based on the similarity of the movie descriptions from movie.txt file.
     : 'semantic.py' finds the similirity between each word and sentence.